powershelllive/TwitchStreamNotifcations/README.md

 Subscribed Twitch webhooks will submit to the `TwitchWebhookIngestion` function.
 The `TwitchWebhookIngestion` is responsible to validating the webhook payload and then queues it in the `TwitchStreamActivity` queue.
 The `TwitchStreamEventHandler` is triggered by the `TwitchStreamActivity` and is responsible for directing the event to notification handler queues.
-For now, the `TwitchStreamEventHandler` only queues the event to the `TwitterNotifications` queue.
+For now, the `TwitchStreamEventHandler` only queues the event to the `TwitterNotifications` and `DiscordNotifications` queues.
 The `TwitterEventHandler` function is triggered by the `TwitterNotifications` and will create a tweet stating a channel has gone live.
+The `DiscordEventHandler` function is triggered by the `DiscordNotifications` and will create a discord message stating a channel has gone live.

 ### Subscription Management